prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 2: Configure banner parameters
 {:.no_toc}

-Using the `BannerBaseAdUnit.Parameters()` you can customize the bid request for BannerAdUnit.
+Using the `BannerParameters()` you can customize the bid request for BannerAdUnit.

 The `api` property is dedicated to adding values for API Frameworks to a bid response according to the OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) spec.
 The supported values for GMA SDK integration are: